Jerry Cornelius: Work inspired by Jerry Cornelius

 Moorcock encouraged other authors and artists to create works about Jerry Cornelius, in an early open source shared world attempt at open brand sharing.
 One example is Norman Spinrad's The Last Hurrah of the Golden Horde.
 Another is Mœbius's The Airtight Garage.
 The Nature of the Catastrophe, a collection of Jerry Cornelius stories and comic strips which had appeared in New Worlds (with art by Mal Dean) by various hands, was published in 1971.
 It includes works by Moorcock himself, James Sallis, Brian Aldiss, Langdon Jones, M. John Harrison, Richard Glyn Jones, Alex Krislov, and Maxim Jakubowski.

-The story "...the price is worth it" by Graeme K Talboys and the subsequent novels in the Stormlight quartet (along with the short story collection Stormwrack) are centred on Charlie Cornelius, a daughter of the Cornelius clan with uncertain parentage.
+The story "...the price is worth it" by Graeme K. Talboys and the subsequent novels in the Stormlight quartet (along with the short story collection Stormwrack) are centred on Charlie Cornelius, a daughter of the Cornelius clan with uncertain parentage.

 In comics, various writers have used elements of the character, including Bryan Talbot's character Luther Arkwright.
-Image publishes Matt Fraction's Casanova series which also pays homage to Cornelius.
+Matt Fraction's Casanova series also pays homage to Cornelius.
 Tony Lee's Midnight Kiss features Cornelius with Michael Moorcock's blessing.
 (Moorcock wrote the introduction for the collected trade paperback).
 Grant Morrison created an Oscar Wilde-inspired steampunk version of Jerry Cornelius in Sebastian O, the original Vertigo mini-series.
 Another Morrison character, Gideon Stargrave of The Invisibles, is one of the few interpretations of the character that Moorcock has issues with, as he considers the character little more than a straight lift of Cornelius.

 The name of the protagonist of Mœbius's The Airtight Garage was changed in later editions to "Lewis Carnelian".
 In 2006, on his website, Moorcock wrote:

 Bad Voltage, a 1980s cyberpunk novel by Jonathan Littell that also dealt with themes of bisexuality and violence, features guest appearances by a has-been Jerry Cornelius and a substance-abusing 'Shaky' Mo Collier.
-The independent comic Elf-Thing featured not only Cornelius but members of his supporting cast in an homage.
+The independent comic Man-Elf featured not only Cornelius but members of his supporting cast in an homage.
 Cornelius is also seen in Alan Moore's The League of Extraordinary Gentlemen: Black Dossier as a child.
 Cornelius appears in the second part of Alan Moore's three-part comic The League of Extraordinary Gentlemen, Volume III: Century.
 The character also appears in Neurotwistin, a French novel by Laurent Queyssi (an appearance sanctioned by Moorcock).
 The 1996 White Wolf anthology Pawn of CHAOS features new Cornelius stories by John Shirley, Caitlín R. Kiernan, and Nancy Collins.
 A version of Jerry Cornelius also appears in Michael Moorcock's 1999 graphic novel Multiverse.
 An ongoing presentation of new Cornelius stories is on Moorcock's Jeremiah Cornelius Facebook page.

 Carter Kaplan plays a variation on Jerry Cornelius in his novel Tally-Ho, Cornelius!.

 Author Bruce Sterling has described his recurring character Leggy Starlitz, star of a series of short stories and the novel Zeitgeist, as "a nonlinear descendant of Moorcock's Jerry Cornelius".